MDrzd/NetherSX2/README.md

 - **Apk Editor**: For modifying resources and application code.
 - **MT Manager**: For direct APK editing.

-## 🚀 Installation Guide
-1. Download the NetherSX2 APK from the releases page.
-2. Enable "Unknown Sources" in your device settings.
-3. Install the APK and run the application.

 ## ⚠️ Disclaimer
 This project is for educational and experimental purposes only.
 It is not affiliated with the original AetherSX2 developers.
 Use it at your own risk.